centaretraining/azuretraining/01-azure-portal.md

 The Azure Portal is a web based UI for Azure.
 Everything you can do in Azure CLI, you can do in the portal.
 Generally, the CLI is a more efficient way to generate resources, but the portal is great for exploration and monitoring of resources.

-1. Head over to portal.azure.com
+1. Head over to portal.azure.com and log in with your Azure account.

 2. Create a Resource Group
 * On the left hand menu, click "Resource Groups".
 This will bring up the Resource Group list.